 Oracle Park is located in San Francisco, CA (in the Soma neighborhood, along the San Francisco Bay).
 The ballpark occupies a neat downtown location between the China Basin and King Street, within a walkable distance from notable city neighborhoods.
 Different roads and rails lead to Oracle Park.
 For further information, check out the transportation options here.

 The parking lots open three hours before the first pitch, while the gates of the stadium open two hours before game time.

 Oracle Park offers a variety of culinary delights in several of its restaurants and concessions, including Doggie Diner (serving the famed Giants Dog), Field Club Derby Grill (which serves American grill and the delicious signature Impossible Burger), and many others.
 If you’re looking for more food recommendations at Oracle Park, use the Food Finder in the MLB Ballpark app.

 The legal gambling age in California is 18 years or older.
-However, if online sportsbooks are introduced, that limit will likely be 21, like it is for the most part across the country.
+However, if sportsbooks are introduced, that limit will likely be 21, like it is for the most part across the country.

 Sports betting at Oracle Park is prohibited at the moment.
-If the venue is permitted to open a sportsbook, bettors will likely see various sports on offer, including baseball, football, basketball, tennis, MMA, soccer, and more.
+If the venue is permitted to open a sportsbook in the future, bettors will likely see various sports on offer, including baseball, football, basketball, tennis, MMA, soccer, and more.

 Yes you can, via horse racing betting apps like TVG.
 Betting on horse racing is one of the few forms of legal online gambling in California.